Fine uncovers the hidden complexity and agency of Talmudic women, challenging stereotypes and revealing proto-feminist insights.

 Yes!
 Choose the shipping option at checkout for delivery - only a $3 upcharge per shipment!

 Local Jewish clergy and Jewish educators made recommendations which were screened and curated by a selection committee made up of 12 community members passionate about Jewish literature, supporting Jewish authors, and sharing book recommendations with the community.
-If you are interested in joining the selection committee for the 2026 books, please let us know by emailing Sierra Lautman at SLautman@ujft.org.
+If you are interested in joining the selection committee for the future books, please let us know by emailing Sierra Lautman at SLautman@ujft.org.

 When you make your bi-monthly selection, check the box that says, "I'd like to connect with others reading the same book."
 After all the submissions are gathered by our team, you will receive an email and contact information with others who want to get together to discuss the book.